Revelation of Jesus Christ

 The Ten Toes

 The ten toes in Daniel 2:42-44 appears to be pointing us to the ten kings which have received no kingdom as yet; but receive power as kings one hour with the beast.
-See Revealation 17:12.
+See Revelation 17:12.
 This final stage being the entire known world consumed into one vast kingdom/empire made up of ten regions or possibly ten continents each with it's own ruler but all will be of one mind under a one world tyrannical dictatorship consisting of a confederacy between religious/spiritual power, state power, corporate power and the leaders of all the nations.
 (The Roman Empire/Mystery Babylon and the veil being lifted).

 The Stone that breaks the image into pieces